Why 108 Lotus Flowers for Goddess Durga? Powerful Bengali Legends of Sandhi Puja

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What recitations accompany the offering?
+What practices accompany the lotus offering?